A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: Introduction

 \subsection{Lyapunov functions}

-When dealing with convergence rates of gradient flows, many proofs typically rely on a Lyapunov function.
-In control theory, such functions are common for studying stability of dynamical systems \cite{Kalman1960}. \begin{definition} Given a trajectory $X_t$ , we call $\mathcal{V}: \mathbf{R}^d \rightarrow \mathbf{R}$ a Lyapunov function if it is differentiable and satisfies the conditions: \begin{enumerate} \item $\mathcal{V}(x)=0 \iff x=x_\star$, \item $\mathcal{V}(X_t) \geqslant 0$, \item $\frac{d}{dt}\mathcal{V}(X_t) \leqslant 0$. \end{enumerate} \end{definition} \smallbreak Given an ODE starting from $x_0$ and a class of functions $\mathcal{F}$, a function $\mathcal{V}(\cdot)$ is a Lyapunov function if the inequality $\frac{d}{dt}\mathcal{V}(X_t) \leqslant 0$ is verified for all trajectories $X_t$ generated by ODEs originating from functions $f \in \mathcal{F}$.
-There exist similar definitions of Lyapunov functions for discrete optimization methods \cite{taylor2018lyapunov, sanzserna2021connections, lessard2016analysis}. \smallbreak Lyapunov functions are suited to deriving both linear and sublinear convergence rates.
-When looking for linear convergence rates (as we may expect for strongly convex functions), the third condition is typically replaced by $\frac{d}{dt}\mathcal{V}(X_t) \leqslant -\tau \mathcal{V}(X_t)$, where $\tau$ depends on the class of functions and on the ODE. \smallbreak With this approach, convergence guarantees highly depend on the choice of Lyapunov functions.
-For a specific ODE and class of functions $\mathcal{F}$, there are often multiple choices of valid Lyapunov functions.
-In this work, we look for Lyapunov functions in a class of quadratic functions that is popular both in the discrete~\cite{nesterov1983, 2021taylordaspremont} and continuous time~\cite{Su2015} literature.
+Lyapunov functions are a standard tool for dealing with convergence properties of gradient flows.
+Such functions are also more generally used for studying stability properties of dynamical systems~\cite{Kalman1960}.
+More precisely, consider a differentiable function $f$ within a class $\mathcal{F}$, and an ODE aiming at minimizing $f$.
+For such a continuous-dynamical system with a stationary point $x_\star \in \text{argmin}_x f(x)$, we call $\mathcal{V}: \mathbf{R}^d \times \mathbf{R}^+ \rightarrow \mathbf{R}$ a Lyapunov function if it is differentiable and satisfies the following conditions for all trajectory $X_t$ generated by the ODE: \begin{itemize} \item $\mathcal{V}(x, t)=0 \iff x = x_\star$, \item $\mathcal{V}(X_t, t) \geqslant 0$, \item $\frac{d}{dt}\mathcal{V}(X_t, t) \leqslant 0$, \end{itemize} for all $t\geqslant 0$. \smallbreak Lyapunov functions are suited for deriving both linear (or exponential) and sublinear convergence rates.
+When looking for linear convergence rates (as we may expect for strongly convex functions), we typically use $\frac{d}{dt}\mathcal{V}(X_t) \leqslant -\tau \mathcal{V}(X_t)$ instead of the third condition, where $\tau$ depends on the class of functions and on the ODE (more details Remark~\ref{remark_lyap}).
+In this ad-hoc definition, we enforced nonnegativity along the trajectory $X_t$, but definitions often require nonnegativity on $\mathbf{R}^d$~\cite{taylor2018lyapunov}.
+There exist similar definitions of Lyapunov functions for discrete-time optimization methods~\cite{taylor2018lyapunov, sanzserna2021connections, lessard2016analysis} \smallbreak With this approach, convergence guarantees highly depend on how rich is the family of Lyapunov functions under consideration.
+In this work, we use a family of quadratic Lyapunov functions that is popular and natural for studying both discrete-time~\cite{nesterov1983, 2021taylordaspremont} and continuous-time~\cite{Su2015} optimization schemes.